Liuwa Plain National Park: Mammals

-Liuwa is home to a variety of mammals, including buffalo, common eland, common tsessebe, oribi, red lechwe, reedbuck, roan antelope, and migrating blue wildebeest, which gather in the tens of thousands.
+Liuwa is home to a variety of mammals, including Cape buffalo, common eland, common tsessebe, oribi, red lechwe, reedbuck, roan antelope, Lichtenstein's hartebeest, and migrating blue wildebeest, which gather in the tens of thousands.
 Liuwa's wildebeest migration is the second-largest in Africa.

 A survey conducted in 1991 recorded population estimates of 30,000 blue wildebeest, 800 tsessebe, 1,000 zebra, and 10,000 other large mammals, including buffalo, eland, oribi, red lechwe, reedbuck, and sitatunga.
 Subsequent surveys suggested major population declines, with possible eradication of buffalo, eland, Lichtenstein's hartebeest, and roan antelope.
 However, improved protections since 2003 has stabilized populations.
 Eland and buffalo have been reintroduced, and the zebra population has increased to over 4,000 individuals.
+Lichtenstein's hartebeest were reintroduced in late 2025, after disappearing 50 years ago.

 Predators include the cheetah, leopard, lion, African wild dog and spotted hyena.
 According to the nonprofit conservation organization African Parks, all but one of the park's lions were eradicated during the 1990s due to poaching and trophy hunting.
 Liuwa's lone lioness, known as Lady Liuwa, was first reported to be present in the park in 2002.
-The organization has since led the introductions of several additional lions to reestablish a breeding pride in Liuwa, where there are 16 lions, as of 2022.
+The organization has since led the introductions of several additional lions to reestablish a breeding pride in Liuwa.
+Today, the population has grown to around 20 resident lions, and they are actively breeding.

 In an effort to reestablish the species to the park, 11 African wild dogs (eight males from South Africa and three females from Kafue National Park) were translocated to the park in late 2021.
 The animals were kept in a split compartment boma to bond, after which they were released in April 2022 and started to immediately move as a pack.
+Their population has increased to 25 individuals today.

 Smaller omnivores in Liuwa include the banded mongoose and side-striped jackal.

 Since 2005, the protected area is considered a Lion Conservation Unit.